orxaicom/Sefaria-Container-Unofficial/README.md

 * If you have problems with Codespaces in your browser, disable adblocks, and on FireFox Disable Tracking Protection (Shield logo near the URL).
-* The image is big (~3.5 Gigs) because it contains the database and the installation takes 5 or 10 minutes on Codespaces.
+* The image is big (~3.5 Gigs) because it contains the database and the packages.
+The installation takes 5 or 10 minutes on Codespaces.
+  We're working on making the image smaller and faster, see TODO bellow.
 * This repo publishes the image to ghcr (GitHub Container Registry), [link](https://github.com/orxaicom/Sefaria-Container-Unofficial/pkgs/container/sefaria-container-unofficial) on the right hand side of this page.